L0ZPi3CK/Projects-Cpp/README.md

 Section 1 - Introduction

 Section 2 - First program in cpp
+- Program development in c++
+- General form of a program in c++
+- #include directive
+- Function main()
+- Using the 'cout' object to output data
+- Comments in C++ programs
+- Usage of 'endl'
+- Declaring and using variables
+- Using the 'cin' object for input data
+- Defining and using simple functions

 Section 3 - Data
 - Rules for naming variables in c++